 It is precisely for this reason that for important jobs it is always important to hire an experienced translator.
 If you’re relying on apps, you run the risk of ending up with a really bad translation.

-Intérpretes Profissionais offers simultaneous and consecutive translation services for events; we also work with interpreters for fairs.
+Translators and Interpreters; the difference between these two professions.
+Intérpretes Profissionais, our company, offers simultaneous and consecutive translation services for events; we also work with interpreters for fairs.
 We also do written translations, but we are not sworn translators; in this case we recommend colleagues who are excellent professionals.

 You can count on our services and rely on the quality and excellence of a team that has been in the market for many years.